wonsunahn/Capstone_Fall2019/_projects/projects.markdown

 # Capstone Project List

-Please file your top THREE choices as an issue with a title beginning with PROJECT (will go over in class) by Wednesday (4 September) morning at 11:59 AM (i.e., right before noon).
+Please file your top THREE choices as an issue with a title beginning with PROJECT (will go over in class) by Thursday (5 September) morning at 11:59 AM (i.e., right before noon).
 Please list them in the order that you prefer them.
-You will be informed as to your project BEFORE the next Capstone class on Friday (6 September).
+You will be informed as to your project BY the next Capstone class on Friday (6 September).
 YOU MUST FILE AN ISSUE IN ORDER TO BE PLACED ON A PROJECT AND THUS GET CREDIT FOR THE COURSE!
 YOU WILL NOT BE PLACED ON A PROJECT IF YOU DO NOT FILE AN ISSUE!

 REMEMBER TO ADD "PROJECT" TO THE BEGINNING OF YOUR ISSUE TITLE!